akshayar/ml-experiments/llm-self-hosting/tgi-with-inferentia-docker-readme.md

 {"generated_text":"\nLaw is a very vast subject and it is not possible to learn all the aspects of law"}

 ```
+### Deploy Mistral-7B model
+1. Follow https://github.com/huggingface/optimum-neuron/tree/main/text-generation-inference to deploy the neuron model.
+Look at https://huggingface.co/aws-neuron for exported models for neuron.
+Find the model which is exported for 2 cores.

-9. Following works for Llama2.
+2. Following works for Llama2.
 ```shell
 export HF_TOKEN=<HF_TOKEN>
 docker run -p 8080:80           \